|

 some standard objections.
 The arguments are often named as

-via in five parts.
-The first part is the background of
+six parts.
+The first part, on this page, summarizes the background of

-Aristotelian science on this page, and the other four parts are
+Aristotelian science, and the other five parts are arguments in separate

-the arguments in the four links listed below:
+Webpages accessed with the five links listed below:

 - Aristotelian science (this page): The Aristotelian